CLiMB Lab @ Stanford

 Shain, Cory, and Schuler, William

-Open Mind: Discoveries in Cognitive Science, 2024
+Open Mind: Discoveries in Cognitive Science Nov, 2024

-5. Cer Cort
+6. Cer Cort

 No evidence of theory of mind reasoning in the human language network